tijmenvangulik/Ergometerspace/README.md

 - Row stroke advisor which bases is based on the user defined base curve.
 - Get warnings when user defined stroke value limits are exceeded
 - Plugins (including an web ide to write your own plugins)
+- Paceboat where you can row agains your selves using an previous rowing session.
-- 3D and VR using a headset
+- 3D and VR using a headset. (configure a pace boat to row agains your selves)
 - Record and replay widget

 [Website](https://ergometer-space.org/)